About mobile productivity apps

 Through public app stores: Users download apps from the App Store for iOS and Google Play for Android.
 Windows currently isn’t supported for public-app-store distribution.

 Through the app store.
 Users enroll their devices in Secure Hub to gain access to the app store.
-From the store, users can add mobile productivity apps and third-party apps that you secure with the MDX Toolkit or MDX Service.
-You control the configuration and operation of mobile productivity apps through administrative features, such as MDX policies and other Endpoint Management settings.
+From the store, users can add mobile productivity apps, and third-party apps that you secure with the MDX Toolkit or MDX Service.
+You control the configuration and operation of mobile productivity apps through admin features, such as MDX policies and other Endpoint Management settings.
 For related links, see Citrix Endpoint Management.